-Belinda Brown – Tribal Partnership Manager
+Belinda Brown – Tribal Partnership Director

-Belinda Brown is an enrolled member of the Kosealekte Band of the Pit River Tribe and has served as an elected official on the Pit River Tribal Council and as a Traditional Behavioral Health Specialist and Cultural Representative as an appointed delegate at local, state and national levels.
+Belinda is an enrolled member of the Kosealekte Band of the Ajumawi-Atsuge Nation (Pit River Tribe) and has served as an elected official on the Pit River Tribal Council and also as a Traditional Behavioral Health Specialist and Cultural Representative as an appointed delegate at local, state and national levels.
 Belinda is an ecocultural restoration practitioner and currently serves as the elected Kosealekte Band Cultural Representative.
 She has served Indian Country in intergovernmental affairs coordination, strategic planning and community development for the last twenty years.
 Her recent work has been with the 109 California Tribes and assisting them in developing resolutions, position papers and facilitating strategic government to government coordination, workshops and collaboration for the protection and preservation of water and natural resources.
 Her background is in health and human services, emergency preparedness and natural resources.
 She is a Certified Youth Life Coach and Mentor.